-As the days get shorter and the temperatures begin to drop, we depend on multiple heating sources to stay warm inside our homes.
+With the “Polar Vortex” that has gripped the area, and the temperatures that have dropped to below freezing, you may be depending on multiple heating sources to stay warm inside your homes.
 The FVFAC along with State Fire Marshal Brian S. Geraci want to provide the following life safety and home saving heating safety tips.
 “Elements of heating resources continue to be a significant factor in home fires in Maryland,” according to the Fire Marshal.
 “Following these guidelines, we can work together to reduce the number of residential fires.”

 - Ensure that your chimneys are cleaned annually or even more frequently if used in conjunction with your primary heating equipment.